staabm/staabm.github.io/_posts/2025-08-01-infection-php-mutation-testing.md

 <img width="740" height="160" alt="Infection playground" src="/images/post-images/infection-php-mutation-testing/greater-than-mutant.png" />

+This does not necessarily mean that your implementation is wrong, but it tells you that your tests do not cover the condition properly.
+This might also be a indicator that your assertions need to be more precise, or that you need to add additional tests to cover the edge cases.

 #### dead code detection

-From a different perspective looking at mutation testing results (escaped mutants) is dead code detection.
+From a different perspective, looking at mutation testing results (escaped mutants) is dead code detection.
 In case you are confident that your test suite covers all relevant cases, a escaped mutant tells you that certain code in your implementation doesn't make a difference for the end result.
 This means that the code is dead and can be removed.